 For Artie Van Why, 9/11 is not just a chapter in our history books.
 For him, 9/11 is when his life, as he knew it, was indelibly changed forever.
 Artie wasn’t watching the events unfold on TV; as most of America, and the world, were that morning.
 He was in New York; standing on Church Street before the World Trade Center.

-As a 9/11 eyewitness, Artie has pledged to share his story of that fateful morning as a Playwright, an Author and a Speaker.
-As Artie’s speaking engagements increase, he is becoming known for his captivating narrative; which moves his audiences into grasping the events of that morning as if they were right there beside him.
+As a 9/11 eyewitness, Artie has pledged to share his story of that fateful morning as a Playwright, an Author and, first and foremost, a Public Speaker.
+As Artie’s speaking engagements increase, he is being recognized for his captivating narrative; transporting his audiences back to the events of that morning as if they were right there beside him.

-And as a 9/11 survivor, Artie shares the struggles one faces after experiencing a tragedy or trauma; which, unfortunately, no one is immune from.
-There are no easy answers but the one thing Artie passes on is that grieving takes as long as it takes.
+And as a 9/11 survivor, he shares the struggles we all face after tragedy, trauma or loss.
+We all grieve and Artie found there are no easy answers.
+Grieving takes as long as it takes.
 There is no timetable.

 Since 2003 Artie has shared his story with a variety of schools, groups and organizations.

-Artie first began telling his story in a one man play he wrote and performed; That Day In September
+Artie first told his story in That Day In September; the one man play he wrote and performed.

-After leaving New York, Artie adapted his play into a memoir in 2006.
+After leaving New York, Artie adapted his play into a memoir published in 2006.